-At The Chase, we view mathematics as the foundation of logical thinking, problem-solving, and real-world application.
-Our curriculum is designed to equip students with essential skills, deep knowledge, and a lifelong passion for learning.
-We are committed to fostering a comprehensive understanding of mathematical concepts while nurturing critical thinking, creativity, and resilience.
+Within the Mathematics department we envision mathematics as the cornerstone of logical thinking, problem-solving and real-world application.
+Our mathematics curriculum aims to equip students with the essential skills, knowledge and a love of learning.
+We believe in fostering a deep understanding of mathematical concepts alongside the development of critical thinking, creativity and resilience.

-Through our curriculum, we empower students to become confident, independent learners who see mathematics as a powerful tool for understanding the world and solving complex problems.
-By cultivating a growth mindset and a love for learning, we prepare our students to succeed in an ever-evolving global society.
+Through our mathematics curriculum, we aim to empower students to become confident, independent learners who see mathematics as a tool for understanding the world and solving complex problems.
+By fostering a growth mindset and a love for learning, we prepare our students to thrive in an ever-changing global society.

 At Key Stage 3, we prioritise building a strong conceptual foundation in mathematics.
 Students engage with mathematical ideas through concrete manipulatives, visual aids, and real-world contexts.
 This hands-on approach allows students to connect abstract concepts to tangible experiences, fostering deeper understanding and long-term retention.